ChaosDAO-org/subscrape/README.md

 # subscrape
-A Python scraper for substrate chains that uses Subscan.

-This is a growing library of facilities to scrape Substrate and Moonbeam-based chains.
+This is a growing library of Python facilities to scrape Substrate and Moonbeam-based chains.
+Substrate chains are scraped using Subscan while EVM-based chains use Moonscan.io and Blockscout.io.

 The basic workflow of `bin/scrape.py` considers the configuration presented in `data/scrape_config.json` to traverse through the given chains and perform the operations for each chain.